Starlink: Battle for Atlas full review

 For starters, each pilot comes with their own dialogue, along with a special pilot ability on a timed recharge.
 The alien Judge can slow time down for his opponents (bullet-time, essentially), while the rock-inspired Razor can trigger a mini rhythm game to deal extra damage to enemies in bursts.

 You can have mismatching wings and weapons, grab a pilot from another ship, and even stack multiple wings to create gargantuan Frankenstein ships - though speed, balance, and handling will all shift depending on your choices.
 Best of all, the changes are seamless - swap one weapon for another on your figurine and the same will happen immediately in the game, encouraging players with enough kit to adapt their loadout on the fly for each fight.

-It’s a lot of fun switching between different weaponry on the fly, and it certainly encourages experimentation, but we had the luxury of a full set of Starlink’s accessories to play with, and it’s hard not to wonder how much less fun the game might be with just the starter set - this might not be pay-to-win, but there’s at least a risk that it’s pay-to-have-fun.
+It’s a lot of fun switching between different weaponry on the fly, and it certainly encourages experimentation, but we had the luxury of a nearly full set of Starlink’s accessories to play with, and it’s hard not to wonder how much less fun the game might be with just the starter set - this might not be pay-to-win, but there’s at least a risk that it’s pay-to-have-fun.

+Exploring also yields little tidbits of lore about each planet's history, flora, and fauna.
 Each of these finds will trigger comment from the game’s larger cast of characters, and this might be where older players begin to pull back a little.
 The tone is distinctly ‘Saturday morning cartoon’, and some characters *cough* Levi *cough* are probably going to grate on you very, very quickly.